ssennettau/Invoke-NoteApp/README.md

 > Just because you can, doesn't mean you should.

-Production use not recommended, except for where the goal is to make your Engineering team cry.
+Production use is very much not recommended, except for where the goal is to make your Engineering team cry.

+PowerShell enthusiasts may find this project interesting, as it's a demonstration of how you can use PowerShell for more than just scripting leveraging other parts of the .NET ecosystem.

 ## License